 Here are some of the pros and cons of the Furminator dog brush that I have:

 - It always grabs lots of fur, so you feel you’re accomplishing something with every brush stroke

 - It gets rid of the flyaways — those thin, loose hair from shedding that end up in the corners of your room, along the baseboards, and on the furniture

 - It reduces the amount of hair shedding that takes place by removing it before it hits the floor and sticks to things around the house

 - Less frequent vacuuming around the house is required

-- My dog loves it (though he truly enjoys any type of brushing)
+- My dog loves it (though, to be honest, he enjoys any type of brushing)

 UPDATE: I’ve also tried the large red Furminator dog brush that has a ‘fur ejector button’ — and I like it too.
-My yellow Furminator is the ‘original’ model without a FURejector button on it.
-But now it looks like they’re adding the ‘fur ejector button’ to all Furminator dog brushes.
-Yay!
+(It makes it easy to clean.)
+My yellow Furminator is the original model without a FURejector button on it.
+But now it looks like they’re adding the fur ejector button to all Furminator dog brushes.

-- It’s sort of clunky and has no “give” to it
+- Even though it has an ergonomic handle, it’s sort of clunky and has no “give” to it.

-- It’s a little more difficult to get into tight places at the “right” angle, or to brush over your dog’s leg joints
+- It’s a little more difficult to get into tight places at the “right” angle, or to brush over your dog’s bumpy leg joints.

 For what it’s worth, I used to use a dog de-tangler brush with my other long-haired dog (an American Eskimo).
 It had a curved razor-blade contraption that worked really well at eliminating mats and tangles that had built up in the dog’s fur over time.